31 Mar Double Drape Tee

 With these more complex drape styles, it is important to consider the placement of your grainline in relation to the direction of the drape.
 In this case, I have done my best to keep the gathered drape on the bias grain for the best effect.

 Wishing you all a load of fun trying out this new style.
 Let me know if you have any questions by email or through the comments section below.
+If you’d like to buy a copy of these pattern making notes for your own personal use at home you’ll find them here: Double Drape Tee – Pattern Making Instructions.
 Enjoy 🙂

 Petit Main Sauvage – similar but different.